-ERC20 tokens on Exodus are called "Ethereum Assets" since they live on the Ethereum blockchain.
-Learn more about what is an ERC20 token in detail below:
+ERC20 tokens in Exodus are called "Ethereum Assets" because they live on the Ethereum blockchain.
+Learn more about ERC20 tokens in detail below.

 In this Article: